So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title

-At a recent used book sale we went to, Sarah asked if I could “get her a book of chemistry to learn.”
+At a recent used book sale we went to, Ashar asked if I could “get her a book of chemistry to learn.”
 We found a college chemistry text, and a REALLY BORING high school one, but… eww.
 Not what she was looking for.
 Heavy on chemical equations, light on real-world applications, and NO PICTURES.
 So, we’ll have to see what we can dig up instead!

-Mixed in with this, I’m reading a really cool book called The Disappearing Spoon about some of the bizarre history of the elements and the periodic table, and while it’s fairly dense reading, I’ve been sharing neat stories from it with Sarah as I go.
+Mixed in with this, I’m reading a really cool book called The Disappearing Spoon about some of the bizarre history of the elements and the periodic table, and while it’s fairly dense reading, I’ve been sharing neat stories from it with Ashar as I go.
 We’re also going to add as many other periodic table resources as we can find, including those videos from Uzinggo that I mentioned when we were talking about math.
 (We’ve watch the introduction to chemistry already and are loving it!)

 Chemistry and alpacas and biology – what a mix!

 In some ways, this is both the hardest and easiest subject to explain.

 We’ll read books – lots.
 We’ll talk about them.
-We’ll encourage Sarah’s writing, spelling and comprehension abilities as they come up naturally.
+We’ll encourage Ashar’s writing, spelling and comprehension abilities as they come up naturally.
 In large part, the biggest key to strengthening her spelling and writing has been her passion for online multi-player games like Minecraft and World of Warcraft!

 As with our other subjects, we don’t create assignments in this area.
-But between 4-H projects, things Sarah does for fun and her own day-to-day use of language, I’m sure we’ll have more than enough to satisfy our state’s portfolio requirements for writing!
+But between 4-H projects, things Ashar does for fun and her own day-to-day use of language, I’m sure we’ll have more than enough to satisfy our state’s portfolio requirements for writing!

 Specifically this year, some of the things that I think will come up: